 Colorado General (Financial) Power of Attorney Form

-The Colorado General (Financial) Power of Attorney is a document that contains the legal provisions that are required for one party to act in the role of an agent to manage the finances of another party, who is known as the principal.
+The Colorado General (Financial) Power of Attorney is a power delegation document that contains the legal provisions that are required for one party to act as a financial-managing agent for another party, known as the principal.
 As per the terms of this agreement, the agent must halt their duties if the principal becomes incapacitated, as the form automatically revokes in such situations.
-It is vital that any terms of such an arrangement are documented in a legal manner via the execution of this POA, as failure to do so may lead to misunderstandings about the agent’s obligations, which can cause significant financial damage to the principal should it occur.
+It is vital that any terms of such an arrangement are documented in a legal manner via the execution of the POA, as failure to do so may lead to misunderstandings about the agent’s obligations, which can cause significant financial damage to the principal should it occur.

 What Powers can be Assigned?